Woman's World (Katy Perry song): Release and promotion

-Composition

-Perry co-wrote the song with Chloe Angelides and producers Aaron Joseph, Dr. Luke, Rocco Did It Again!, and Vaughn Oliver.
-She explained the meaning of the song in an Apple Music 1 interview: "I think that people, when they think of me, they think of 'Roar', they think of 'Firework' sometimes they think of 'I Kissed a Girl', but I think mostly they think of these... empowering songs".
-Perry also spoke of enjoying when others shared stories about how her prior message could "help people get through" things in life, adding "I write these songs from a place where I need to get through something.
-But so I wanted to continue with that and also, this is the first contribution I have given since becoming a mother and since feeling really connected to my feminine divine."
+Content

+"Woman's World", is a euphoric, synthesizer-heavy bubblegum dance-pop song.

 Critical reception

 "Woman's World" was panned by critics and publications, who felt the song was "out of touch".
-Em Casalena of American Songwriter wondered if artificial intelligence had been used in the songwriting process upon hearing the teaser, noting a generic formula of bubblegum pop.
+Em Casalena of American Songwriter wondered if artificial intelligence had been used in the songwriting process upon hearing the teaser.
 Consequence critic Mary Siroky agreed and highlighted the irony of a female empowerment song with Dr. Luke involved.
 Alexa Camp of Slant Magazine criticized the lyrics as uninspired whilst Justin Curto of Vulture criticized the "vague feminist empowerment".
 William Hughes of The A.V.
 Club described the song's production as featuring "basic synth riffs".

 Laura Snapes of The Guardian gave "Woman's World" one star out of five, lambasting it as "garbage".
 Shaad D'Souza of Pitchfork called the track "unfathomably tepid" and while deeming Dr. Luke's involvement in the song hypocritical.
 Alim Kheraj of Dazed felt "Woman's World" was reductive and creatively bankrupt.
 Cat Zhang of The Cut characterized the song and its social media rollout as pandering to the LGBTQ community.
 Variety included "Woman's World" on their Worst Songs of 2024 list, with Steven J. Horowitz calling it a "faux-feminist anthem about as tone-deaf as calling something 'purposeful pop.'"

-In more positive reviews, Erica Gonzalez of Elle opined that the song "explodes with dance-pop energy".
-The New York Times critic Jon Pareles characterized "Woman's World" as a "synthesizer-pumped, positive-vibes affirmation of the obvious" with a "euphoric" sound.

-Chart performance

-"Woman's World" debuted and peaked at number 63 on the US Billboard Hot 100, dropping entirely off the chart the following week.

-Internationally, the song reached number 77 on the Canadian Hot 100, number 47 on the UK singles chart, and number 163 in France, and was a top ten hit in Croatia, Israel, and Paraguay.
-Following the song's poor chart performance, multiple journalists described the song as a failed comeback for Perry.